avnomad/lost-art/readme.md

 LostArt's interface has a single text box at the top that contains the relative or absolute path to an XML file describing a UI.

-Clicking "Load" will replace the interface currently being edited with the file contents.
+Clicking `Load` will replace the interface currently being edited with the file contents.
 An error will be printed if the file doesn't exist.

-Clicking "Save" will replace the file contents with the interface currently being edited, or create a new file if one doesn't exist.
+Clicking `Save` will replace the file contents with the interface currently being edited, or create a new file if one doesn't exist.

 ### Compiling and Running a UI

-Clicking "Compile" will check the current interface specification and print error and/or warning messages as needed.
+Clicking `Compile` will check the current interface specification and print error and/or warning messages as needed.
 If there are no errors, it will proceed to create an `application customization.hpp` header in the working directory and build it.
 The latter header will contain an implementation of the specified interface.

-Clicking "Run" will invoke the generated application, so one can interact with it and verify it behaves as expected when resized.
+Clicking `Run` will invoke the generated application, so one can interact with it and verify it behaves as expected when resized.

 Note that currently LostArt expects to find a few files in its working directory